Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 Insulin and Fat Storage

-Insulin is one of the most important hormones related to metabolism.
+Insulin is one of the most important hormones involved in metabolism.

 Cortisol and Weight Gain